chrislessard/chrislessard.github.io/_posts/2016-03-25-the-importance-of-rigour.md

 We will consider a special variety of sets, ones which contain *themselves* as an element.
 These sets are called *extraordinary* sets, and resemble the form:

-$$A = \{1, 2, 3, ..., A\}$$
+$$A = \{x, y, z, ..., A\}$$

 Any other set that does not contain itself as an element is thus called an *ordinary* set.
 To relate these concepts to the barber analogy, all ordinary sets are equivalent to the men who shave themselves, and all extraordinary sets the men that do not.

 Now, we consider one very specific set, who acts as the barber.
 This set, we'll call it $P$, is defined as the set of all ordinary sets.
 Much like how we ask who shaves the barber, here we ask ourselves whether $P$ is an ordinary or extraordinary set.
 With some reasoning, it follows that it can be neither.
 If $P$ is an ordinary set, then it would need to be included within itself, as $P$ is composed of all ordinary sets.
-If $P$ became a member of itself, however, it then becomes an extraordinary set, and so we must remove it.
+If $P$ becomes a member of itself, however, it then becomes an extraordinary set, and so we must remove it.
 This action returns $P$ to the status of ordinary, and so on.
 This chain of reasoning may continue endlessly, hence the paradox.

 Russel wasn't fully aware of the ramifications of his discovery, and was quick to write about it both in his book and in various letters to other mathematicians.
 Luckily, most work would not be disrupted, as the flaw could be amended which a small change to the definition of a set: